Free AI Visibility Checker

 It reflects whether terminology, internal links, and nearby content make the page easier to trust and interpret.

 If you want the broader concept behind the score, see AI visibility.
-If you want the page-level reasons behind a weak result, use the AI SEO tool.
+If you want the page-level reasons behind a weak result, use the Free AI SEO Checker.

 How to read the result

-Different systems such as ChatGPT, Gemini, and Perplexity may behave differently, but the score is meant to show a broader pattern: is this page easy or hard for AI systems to represent clearly?
+Different systems such as ChatGPT, Gemini, and Perplexity may behave differently, but the result is meant to show a broader pattern: is this page easy or hard for AI systems to represent clearly, and is it strong enough to earn mentions in AI answers?

 usually means the page is easier to identify, summarize, and connect to the right use case.